1947

 John Gaw Meem deserves credit for his involvement with the initial

-stages (the first 7 years) of the structure that became the famous
+stages (first 6 years) of the structure that became the famous House

-House of Apache Fires!
-Although the structure (built in the end) was
+of Apache Fires!
+Although the structure (built in the end) was not as

-not as grand as the original vision and was a more simplified version
+grand as the original vision and was a simplified version

 !